Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Sanctified Hunter**

 :   _You have sworn to hunt the enemies of a holy or druidic order._ You gain proficiency in Investigation and Religion.
-In addition, you know the [:spell-lv0: Sacred Flame] cantrip.
+In addition, you know [:spell-lv0: Sacred Flame] and [:spell-lv1: Guiding Bolt] spells.

 **Beast Tamer**

 :   _You have cultivated a strong bond with animals and nature._ Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
 In addition, you can cast [:spell-lv1: Find Familiar], but only as a Ritual.

-**Repeatable**{ .inl } You can choose this Aptitude again, choosing a different option each time.
+**Repeatable**{ .inl } You can choose this Aptitude again, choosing a different benefit each time.

 ---